-- An undergraduate (B.S.) degree in biology or related field.
-For M.S. in Environmental Science program applicants, at least 16 credit hours of biology courses are required, - A minimum undergraduate grade point average (GPA) of 3.00 or higher as evidenced by an official transcript from all accredited colleges and universities attended (Note: Conditional admission may be assigned to applicants who possess a cumulative GPA of at least 2.50-2.99 at the undergraduate level (on a 4.0 scale) and meet other admission requirements), - 3.
+- 1. An undergraduate (B.S.) degree in biology or related field.
+For M.S. in Environmental Science program applicants, at least 16 credit hours of biology courses are required, - 2.
+A minimum undergraduate grade point average (GPA) of 3.00 or higher as evidenced by an official transcript from all accredited colleges and universities attended (Note: Conditional admission may be assigned to applicants who possess a cumulative GPA of at least 2.50-2.99 at the undergraduate level (on a 4.0 scale) and meet other admission requirements), - 3.
 Application for admission to JSU Graduate School. - 4.
-Three letters of recommendation (sent directly to the Department), at least 2 from academic professors who can assess the applicant's: a) academic qualifications; b) written and oral communication skills; c) capacity for critical and analytical thinking; and d) overall potential for graduate studies; Letters of recommendation for are available at the Graduate School's website - A satisfactory Test of English as Foreign Language (TOEFL) score; and a Certified Declaration of Financial Support filed with JSU, - 7.
-A career goal essay (maximum of 800- 1200 words). - A complete application package submitted before or on the following deadlines: March 1 for Fall semester; March 15 for Summer; and October 15 for Spring semester.
-(Incomplete and late applications (received after the deadlines will not be evaluated.)
+Three letters of recommendation (sent directly to the Department), at least 2 from academic professors who can assess the applicant's: a) academic qualifications; b) written and oral communication skills; c) capacity for critical and analytical thinking; and d) overall potential for graduate studies; Letters of recommendation forms are available at the Graduate School's website - 5.
+For International applicants: a satisfactory Test of English as Foreign Language (TOEFL) score; and a Certified Declaration of Financial Support filed with JSU, - 6.
+A career goal statement (maximum of 800-1200 words), - 7.
+A complete application package submitted before or on the following deadlines: March 1 for Fall semester; March 15 for Summer; and October 15 for Spring semester.
+(Incomplete and late applications (received after the deadlines may be evaluated.)